GACJ/callingitround/content/docs/conducting/2_coursing_orders/index.md

 ## Using coursing orders

 When you know what the coursing order ought to be, you can use it to set the ringing straight.
 For example, let's say you are in charge and ringing the 6 during a plain course of Plain Bob Minor.
 You know that the coursing order should be *5324* because just before practice you were scrolling through _Calling It Round_ on your phone.
 There's a kerfuffle, and suddenly you're passing the bells in this order: 5, 2, 3, 4.
-You can then shout out that the 3 and the 2 are over and ought to swap places!
+You can then shout out that the 3 and the 2 are over and ought to swap places![^1]

 Similarly, if you know the coursing order throughout a composition, you can keep a constant check on the ringing by looking at the order in which you pass the bells (bearing in mind that this works well for Plain Bob and many other methods, but there are some methods where watching how you personally pass the bells will _not_ tell you the whole story).